Powersurge/pi-fi-gallery/readme.txt

  * A Raspberry Pi running Raspbian Jessie or Jessie Lite.
  * An Eye-Fi card and a supported digital camera.
  * A wi-fi network.
- * A computer or Virtual machine running Windows or OSX to get the MAC address and upload key of your Eye-Fi card.
+ * A computer or virtual machine running Windows or OSX to obtain the MAC address and upload key of your Eye-Fi card.

 Additional requirements of the Single File PHP Gallery can be viewed in the following README below.